jNoxx/jnoxx-blog/_posts/24-01-2017-the-last-annoyance.md

 ## The last annoyance

-Okay, here I'll be a tad more negative, because basically, I finished this game "because I had too".
+On this bit I'll be a tad more negative, because basically, I finished this game "because I had too".
 Because I have this personal rule, I don't start a new game until I finished the one I was currently playing.
 But I also really kind of want to finish the story, so I know what was going to happen (don't worry, no spoilers).
 It's a double edged knife this game, that's why I really wanted to write about this.
 But sometimes, I think the puzzles were too different from previous iterations of the same kind of puzzle, which sounds nice, but also made me doubt myself at times.
 Telling myself, "It won't be like that, doesn't really fit into this part".

 I was often excited about the story, because you get chased by these magic samourais, and without any real weapons, you really feel the urgency to get out there, find your friend Trico to slam them to bits.